-Now an inflamed body is something a lot of people don’t pay enough attention.
+Now, an inflamed body is something a lot of people don’t pay enough attention to.
 An inflamed body is hard to describe, but think of it this way… the skin feels ‘thick’.
-The stomach, or gut, feels bloated like it’s sticking out.
-You look or feel like you are holding onto water; your cheeks seem puffy Overall, you look puffy and define that you are gone.
+The stomach, or gut, feels bloated, like it’s sticking out.
+You look or feel like you are holding onto water; your cheeks seem puffy.
+Overall, you look puffy and define that you are gone.

 If you’ve ever got out to a restaurant and wake up the following day feeling ‘bigger and looking watered down’, that CAN BE an example of inflammation.

 Many, many things cause a body to become bloated, water-downed, or inflamed, but in her case, it was most noticeable after her Mexican cheat meal, which makes sense.
 The meal was highly processed high sodium, plus sugary alcoholic drinks.
 For many, this will leave them feeling bloated and inflamed the next day.